MadCoder253/GCA5Roll20Exporter/README.md

 - Implemented modHelperFunctions.RTFtoPlainText() for notes.
 - If a spell is a parent, set the points to zero.
 Temporary fix until parent/child relationships are handled.
 - If a spell is a ritual magic, add the spell with zero point cast but also add an entry to the techniques table for that ritual magic spell.
+- Fix bug with item cost and weight.
+Updated to get base cost and weight.

 ## File Locations